HomeBlog50 Jazz Standards You Need To Know

 “Bye Bye Blackbird” – Written by Ray Henderson and Mort Dixon

 One of the emblematic songs from the Tin Pan Alley era, “Bye Bye Blackbird,” should be on your tune list.
-Its uplifting melody and simple harmonic structure offer an ideal foundation for improvisation, welcoming both respectful homage and adventurous interpretation.
+Its uplifting melody and simple harmonic structure offer an ideal foundation for improvisation.

 Be sure to check out: